sean-abbott/pi-k8s/README.md

     * run the cgroup memory fix
 * automate arm64 builds of the etcd operator
     * https://github.com/estesp/manifest-tool  this is used with docker hub to do multi-arch images.
 An [example usage](https://github.com/rook/rook/blob/master/build/release/Makefile#L179)
+* nfs-client provisioner only "archives" "volumes", so might need to make it delete them or manually delete them
+* add enough confit to wikijs that I don't have to do admin setup

 ## Notes
 * pi based multi-arch images: https://github.com/raspbernetes/multi-arch-images